-And back then, a company’s logo was their image.
-Now with the rise of social media, a company’s image — and subsequent story — is called branding.
-Consumers have become so involved in their favorite brands —THEY help tell a company’s story.
+Back in the day, a company’s logo was their image.
+Now with the rise of social media, a company’s image—and subsequent story—is called branding.
+Consumers have become so involved in their favorite brands that they help tell a company’s story.
 They tweet, Instagram and Facebook the good, the bad and the beautiful.
 So how do companies hit that sweet spot to get consumers to fall for their brand?

-“Marketing isn’t a department — it’s the story of how you create a difference for your customers,” says Bernadette Jiwa brand strategist and blogger at The Story of Telling.
-“The difference between a good idea and a commercial success is context — the understanding about who the product or service is for, what they really want deep down and why they will care about this, more than that.
-We spend most of our time trying to make people love things, when we should be simply making things people love.”
-Boom!
-There.
-It.
-Is.
+“Marketing isn’t a department, it’s the story of how you create a difference for your customers,” says Bernadette Jiwa brand strategist and blogger at The Story of Telling.
+“The difference between a good idea and a commercial success is context—The understanding about who the product or service is for, what they really want deep down and why they will care about this, more than that.
+We spend most of our time trying to make people love things when we should be simply making things people love.”

 Day 1: Define who you are and what you do